epam/ketcher/documentation/help.md

    the R-Group dialog; in this dialog select the label of the R-Group to assign the fragment to.

-3. Click on **OK** to convert the structure into an R-Group member.
+3. Click on **Apply** to convert the structure into an R-Group member.

 An R-Group attachment point is the atom in an R-Group member fragment that attaches the fragment to the initial Markush structure.